-The $160 Apple Smart Keyboard works with the 7th generation iPad and the 3rd generation iPad Air, along with the older 10.5-inch iPad Pro, and attaches to the tablet using magnets.
+The $160 Apple Smart Keyboard works with the 8th-generation (2020) iPad and the 3rd-generation (2019) iPad Air, along with the older 10.5-inch iPad Pro, and attaches to the tablet using magnets.
 When not in use, it covers the screen and provides a degree of protection, and unlike the Magic Keyboard, does not have to be removed when you want to use the tablet as a tablet.

 It’s very well made, has a soft lining so it won’t scratch the iPad when closed, and feels like it will last for many years.
 In fact, the one we’ve been using on an original iPad Pro still looks and operates like new, despite being five years old.

-We like how light the Smart Keyboard is, and also how easy it is to attach and detach from the tablet.
+We like how light theis, and also how easy it is to attach and detach from the tablet.
 It’s not heavy, but does add a little bulk, and because of the way it folds down the case has a ridge when flat against the screen.
-It’s solid enough to be used on a desk or your lap, however it’s definitely more suited to desktop use due to improved stability.
+It’s solid enough to be used on your lap for short periods, however, it’s definitely more suited to desktop use for complete stability.

 Why you should buy this: The Logitech Combo Touch has a keyboard and a trackpad, sturdy construction, and is tough enough to protect your expensive tablet too.